EPA (Eicosapentaenoic Acid)

 Frequently Asked Questions

-The standard reference range is No established reference range;higher levels generally better.
-Many functional medicine practitioners recommend tighter optimal ranges for peak health.
-Your ideal range may vary based on age, sex, and health goals.
+The standard reference range for EPA (Eicosapentaenoic Acid) is No established reference range;higher levels generally better.
+Optimal ranges may differ based on individual health goals and expert recommendations.

 Medical Disclaimer